+Semantic tag (medicinal product)

+Definition status 90000000000073002 Sufficiently defined concept definition status Exceptions

+None identified

-Semantic tag (medicinal product) Definition status 900000000000073002 Sufficiently defined concept definition status (core metadata concept) Exceptions: none identified Attribute: Has active ingredient Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or combined substances Cardinality: 1 - there is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date For content in the International Release, this attribute value should represent the base ingredient, not a modification, unless explicitly identified as an exception.
+Role Group Attribute 127489000 Has active ingredient • < 105590001 Substance Excluding concepts representing structural groupers, dispositions, or combined substances Cardinality • 1 Notes There is no technical limit on the number of Has active ingredient attributes that may be added to a concept; a practical limit may be imposed at a later date For content in the international edition, this attribute value should represent the base ingredient, not a modification, unless explicitly identified as an exception.
 This attribute describes the set of active ingredient substances that the concept minimally contains.
 A set set of active ingredient substances may well have only one member.

-3.1.4.
 Use case(s) supported by MP (containing)